 5. Having the goats eat your food

-Since goats have gotten use to people feeding them, they seem not to be shy approaching our camping grounds.
+Since goats have gotten used to people feeding them, they seem not to be shy approaching our camping grounds.
 Left any food outside?
 Don’t expect it to be there within minutes..
 Best to keep everything in your car.

 6. Not taking care of your feet

 There are a couple of reasons why blisters happen and they can be avoided.
 It seems almost everyone is susceptible to blisters when they first start hiking, but people learn with time how to avoid them.
 I always advise, at the first feeling that you are developing a hot spot, best to stop and attend to it before it becomes a blister.
-Don’t wait till the end of the day.
+Don’t wait until the end of the day.